danielw97/stardew-access/docs/README.md

 In order to use Stardew Access, you must first own a copy of Stardew Valley on Windows, Mac or Linux.
 Stardew Access does not support other platforms at this time.
 Check [the setup page](setup.md) for required dependencies and installation instructions.
 Check out [Accessible Stardew Setup](https://github.com/ParadoxiKat/AccessibleStardewSetup/releases/latest) for a streamlined, automated installation process.

+## Official Guide

+Check out the [official guide](guides/guides-home.md) for tutorials on creating a game, farming, constructing farm buildings, raising animals, buying and selling, mining, and more with Stardew Access!

 ## Useful Links

 - [Stardew Valley Wiki](https://stardewvalleywiki.com/Stardew_Valley_Wiki)